Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 ### The stack

-What we want is to be able to log into our container based website, and we want our our frontend to display something that speaks for what this is about with multiple pages, in this case that this is our intern project at SMHI and a some information on our enviroment with diagrams.
+What we want is to be able to log into our container based website, and we want our frontend to display something that speaks for what this is about with multiple pages, in this case we want it to speak about that this is our intern project at SMHI and a some information on our enviroment with diagrams.

 #### Structure
 ```bash